 The design of the homes includes a pedestrian central street and car parking on either end of the development so that the community have a safe, car-free place to mix in the centre where kids can play safely and garden areas can be enjoyed together.
 All homes will exceed recommended national space standards by 5% and each resident can ultimately have access to EV charging points.
 Being built to Passivhaus standard means that each home uses perhaps only 20% as much energy compared to a standard new build home, significantly reducing the risk of fuel poverty.
 Once built, the homes will be close to zero carbon.
 They will also help provide better health, offering clean air, and no moisture condensation, which supports healthy lungs and reduces the risk of respiratory disease.

 The expected date for people to start living in the homes is early autumn 2022; so the whole journey from first idea to site occupation will have taken 4.5 years.

-A suitable local site was available, very close to where most of the group lived, so it was easier to visualise it's potential.
+A suitable local site was available, very close to where most of the group lived, so it was easier to visualise its potential.
 Because the trustees knew they did not have the time and energy to manage project delivery themselves, a key early decision was to partner with a Housing Association – South Lakes Housing.
-This was not only to manage design, construction and long term occupation, but also, to provide them with ‘ownership’ through a 150 year lease, to access their lower cost loan funding of construction cost that the HA’s size and larger asset base could provide.
+This was not only to manage the design, construction and long-term occupation, but also, to provide them with ‘ownership’ through a 150-year lease, to access their lower cost loan funding of construction cost that the HA’s size and larger asset base could provide.

 But it was their local circumstances – a site, strong council support and a compatible HA partner – that framed their decisions on how to deliver it.
 So they would advise others to find their own "how"; each group needs to find a method for delivery that suits them and their circumstances.